 Comprehensive data on NZX dividend stocks and real-time market information

 Discover dividend-paying stocks across different sectors of the New Zealand economy.
-Compare yields by browsing all sectors to find the best opportunities for your portfolio.
+Compare yields by browsing all sectors to research different sectors.

-Leading companies in medical devices and healthcare services with consistent dividend growth
+Companies in medical devices and healthcare services with dividend payment histories

-NZ's major banks and insurance companies offering reliable dividend income with imputation credits.
+NZ's major banks and insurance companies, which are significant dividend payers with imputation credits.

 Master dividends in New Zealand, including how imputation credits work and tax implications for Kiwi investors.
 Complete guides for beginners and calculators included.